Stoney Burke (TV series): Guest stars

 Dick Clark of American Bandstand was cast as Sgt.
 Andy Kincaid in the 1963 episode "Kincaid" (one of several backdoor pilots), which also featured real-life rodeo cowboy Casey Tibbs playing himself.
 James Coburn was cast as Jamison in the 1963 episode "The Test"; J. Pat O'Malley, Richard Eyer, and Ivan Dixon were also featured in this episode.

+Episodes

+Note: Other than occasional exceptions, character names do not appear in on-screen credits and are derived from contemporary sources and TV listings.